jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm performance tunning.md

 https://docs.oracle.com/javase/8/docs/technotes/samples/hprof.html

+HPROF can be used to track down and isolate **performance problems involving memory usage and inefficient code**

+### introduction

 HPROF agent can be used to generate a wide variety of CPU and HEAP profiles. make sure you have a large enough sampling to know that your profile data makes sense.

-### introduction

 HPROF is actually a JVM native agent library (JNI) which is dynamically loaded through a command line option, at JVM startup, and becomes part of the JVM process.
 By supplying HPROF options at startup, users can request various types of heap and/or cpu profiling features from HPROF.

-The data generated can be in textual or binary format, and can be used to track down and isolate **performance problems involving memory usage and inefficient code**.
+The data generated can be in textual or binary format.
 The binary format file from HPROF can be used with tools such as jhat to browse the allocated objects in the heap.

 	java -agentlib:hprof[=options] ToBeProfiledClass		// run time JVM params java -Xrunprof[:options] ToBeProfiledClass				// run time JVM params, deprecated. use java - agentlib:hprof instead.